kdheepak/blog/content/31-math-puzzles-with-analytical-solutions.md

 Test Passed
 ```

-And, we can verify that it works for $2$ egg.
+And, we can verify that it works for $2$ eggs as well.

 ```julia
 julia> @test f(14, 2) >= 100